-If the doctor thinks menigitis is possible, a lumbar puncture ("spinal tap") is done to take a sample of spinal fluid (cerebrospinal fluid, or CSF) for testing.
+If the doctor thinks meningitis is possible, a lumbar puncture (spinal tap) is done to take a sample of spinal fluid for testing.

 Other tests that may be done include:

-Antibiotics should be given as soon as possible.
+Antibiotics will be given as soon as possible.
 Ceftriaxone is one of the most commonly used antibiotics.
 Ampicillin may sometimes be used.

 - Household members